-Why should you do email marketing in the customer’s native language?
+Why should you use the customer’s native language and send emails in Russian?

 At first glance, it seems that in Estonia addressing only Estonians with email marketing is sufficient.
 If necessary, English is used as a second and rather universal foreign language, thinking that everyone understands it.
 Usually, when an Estonian company is thinking about serving customers outside of Estonia, then they start by adding English to their website and making first marketing activities in English.